 Remember to include a full, filled-out copy of the Consignment Agreement inside the top of one box.
 Please label that box "Agreement Enclosed," as we need to open that one first and have the Agreement in hand before we begin unpacking.

-We recommend UPS over the Postal Service, Fedex, or DHL because of their track record for delivering to us safely, but you're welcome to use any carrier you like.
+For a collection of a dozen or so boxes, we recommend UPS -- over the Postal Service, Fedex, or DHL because of their track record for delivering to us safely, but you're welcome to use any carrier you like.
 Most of our consignors find that UPS gives them a better price for shipping than the US Postal Service, and often gets their models here more quickly.